open-telemetry/community/docs/how-to-handle-public-calendar.md

   and [available on Zoom cloud](https://docs.google.com/spreadsheets/d/1SYKfjYhZdm2Wh2Cl6KVQalKg_m4NhTPZqq-8SzEVO6s).

 Every meeting must contain a link to the meeting notes.
 The meeting notes document must be shared with write or commenting permissions.
+If giving edit permissions to everyone, go into the document share settings and uncheck "Editors can change permissions and share".

 Anyone can request to be added or removed as a meeting participant.
 Request can be made via GitHub issue on this repository or contacting SIG maintainer via